age-series/ElectricalAge2/README.md

 # eln2
 ![CI](https://github.com/eln2/eln2/workflows/CI/badge.svg)

-This is the home of Eln2, a Minecraft and Vintage Story mod.
+This is the home of Eln2, a Minecraft mod.

 ## Community Links